 4. You could bleed

-One of the best things after sex is that glow on your face.
-It is because of all those happy hormones that make you feel ecstatic and more confident about yourself.
-You become more comfortable about yourself and your body and it shows on your face.
+One female body changes after marriage or having sex that you can be thankful for is that glow on your face.
+It is all thanks to those happy hormones that make you feel ecstatic and more confident about yourself.
+You become more comfortable about yourself and your body, and it shows on your face.
 Be ready to look for a good excuse for that glow, because it’s going to be all over your face.

 6. Your periods might get delayed

-Don’t get freaked out if you are late.
-Sex has a tendency to disrupt the menstrual cycle.
-It could be because of your hormonal changes or just because of your inner conflicts causing you stress because of your first time.
-It is best to go with the flow and not worry about the consequences.
-Your body will adapt to the changes and so will your periods adjust to them.
+Don’t freak out if you are late.
+Sex tends to disrupt the menstrual cycle.
+It is what happens to your body when you lose your virginity and not something to get all anxious and worried about.
+It could be because of your hormonal changes or just because of your inner conflicts causing you to stress because of your first time.
+Just go with the flow and don’t worry about the consequences too much.
+Your body will adapt to the changes, and your periods adjust to them too.